zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-configuration-scenarios.md

 All the pull requests should be sent for Dev branch.
 Once the pull request is marked as complete then you can cherry-pick the same commit from the dev branch and send the pull request for the Dogfood branch.
 Once the Dogfood pull request is marked complete, then you can cherry-pick the same commit from the dogfood branch and send the pull request for for MPAC branch.
 Once the MPAC pull request is marked complete then you can cherry-pick the same commit from the PAC branch and send the pull request for the production branch.

 If the pull request is not sent in the previously specified order, or the if commit message is changed, then it will lead to unit Test failure.
-In case of test failure your changes will be reverted without any notice.
+In case of test failure, the  changes that are associated with the extension will be reverted without notice.

 The SLA for deploying configuration changes to all regions in the Production Environment is in the following table.